Updated: Feb 23, 2022

 Why was this article so challenging?

-Importance and the absolute need to be respectful of the task God has privileged me with.
-In this specific case, I’m writing about the most important part of Christ’s life long human venture.
-His accomplishment in overcoming the world.
-What does it have to do with fellowship?
-I’ll get to that.
+This article was tough because of its importance and the absolute need to be respectful of the task God has privileged me with.
+In this specific case, I’m writing about the most important part of Christ’s life-long human venture (His time in the flesh).
+His accomplishment in overcoming the world; what does it have to do with fellowship?
+I’ll get to that in just a bit.

 What did Jesus face for us?

 I have a high and intricate level of awareness of the opposition that faces Christians, just for being on the path to God, but especially for trying to help others find and maintain it.
 Still, my fight is nothing like that won by Christ.
-He had to blaze the entire trail to give me the instruction I only need to follow.
+He had to blaze the entire trail to give me the instructions.
+All I need to do is follow them.

 I don’t know exactly what Jesus felt as a human, but I’m all too well aware of how much anger and hatred has flooded up from the lowest ranks.
-Just trust me on this one; the Devil has spent thousands of years building walls between people.
-He doesn’t like it when a puny human like me starts picking at them with words that may actually reach a few people.
+Just trust me on this one; the devil has spent thousands of years building walls between people.
+He doesn’t like it when a puny human like me starts picking at them with words that may actually help.

 So what did Christ have to overcome?

-He had to fight against an opposition the size of a planet.
-Everywhere he turned was an obstacle, a set of major threats… minds that were all but completely closed… hearts that were marked and darkened by sin and negativity… souls that were shrouded inside of human flesh that had nothing but a taste for immorality and evil.
+Jesus had to fight against an opposition the size of a planet.
+Everywhere he turned was an obstacle, a set of major threats; minds that were all but completely closed, hearts that were marked and darkened by sin and negativity, souls that were shrouded inside of human flesh that had nothing but a taste for immorality and evil.
 He faced a world that had virtually forgotten about his Father.

 How Christ’s accomplishment lends toward fellowship

-The Devil came along before Jesus, tempted people into his control and bound us with sin.
-I’m assuming God felt that, that sin was too widespread and difficult to make amends for on an individual basis.
+The devil came along before Jesus, tempted people into his control and bound us with sin.
+I’m assuming God felt, that sin was too widespread and difficult to make amends for on an individual basis.
 Christ lead such a hard life and death for the purpose of putting up the bail for such sin.
 He blazed the path it takes to break the chains the bind us, often without our knowledge.

 What does this have to do with Fellowship?

 When I tell humans to overcome the world, it’s a bit of an abstract idea, one that’s actually a bit hard to explain.
-It’s partially about overcoming the outside world, as it’s Earth-sized barrel full of instructions and examples on how to destroy a spiritual future.
+It’s partially about overcoming the outside world and its Earth-sized barrel, full of instructions and examples on how to destroy a spiritual future.
 The temptations of immediate satisfaction are everywhere.

-Once that kind of behavior becomes habitual, even addictive, the fight to overcome becomes both external and internal.
-At that point, a person doesn’t just face the internal pining for such substance and behavior.
-Everywhere we turn, every media channel, every other party, every day holds triggers for those habits.
+Once that kind of worldly behavior becomes habitual, even addictive; the fight to overcome becomes both external and internal.
+We don't just face the internal pining for such substance and behavior, but it's everywhere we turn in the world around us.
+Almost every media channel, party, store, every day holds triggers for those habits.